ibm-cloud-docs/cephaas/getting-started-sdks.md

 # Getting Started with the SDKs
 {: #getting-started-sdk}

-{{site.data.keyword.cephaas_full}} provides SDK for Go which can help you to make the most of {{site.data.keyword.cephaas_short}}.
+{{site.data.keyword.cephaas_full}} provides an SDK for GO, which can help you to make the most of {{site.data.keyword.cephaas_short}}.
 {: shortdesc}

 This Quick Start guide provides a code example that demonstrates the following operations:

-* Create a new volume
-* List the available volumes
-* Create a new host
+* Create new volume or host
-* List the available hosts
+* List the available volumes or hosts
-* Retrieve all volumes
+* Retrieve all volumes or hosts
+* Modify volume or host details
-* Delete a volume
+* Map or unmap volume to host
-* Delete a host
+* Delete a volume or hosts

 ## Before you begin
 {: #sdk-gs-prereqs}